Can you just throw wildflower seeds?

 So, can I just throw wildflower seeds on my lawn?

-Planting wildflower seeds is best done in early spring or in the autumn, but sowing in autumn will give the best results.
+Planting wildflower seeds is best done in early spring or autumn, but sowing in autumn will give the best results.
 Planting wildflower seeds during this season gives you the earliest display of wildflowers the following year.

 Can I scatter wildflower seeds on grass?

-Our advice is to scarify the area excessively where you want to scatter your wildflower seeds.
-Make sure the soil is well scarified; this will be evident by the broken-up nature of the soil and visible spaces among the existing grass.
-This disrupts the existing grasses and plants as much as possible to give the wildflowers a chance to compete against them, and it also helps your wildflowers bed into the soil.
+Our advice if you want to sow wildflower onto grass is to scarify the area excessively where you want to scatter your wildflower seeds.
+Make sure the soil is well scarified; this will be evident by the broken-up nature of the soil, and you will see visible spaces among the existing grass.
+This process disrupts the existing grasses as much as possible to give the wildflowers a chance to compete against them, and it also helps your wildflowers bed into the soil.

 Can I plant wildflower seeds anywhere else?

 Wildflowers can grow almost anywhere, but some seed types are better suited to certain conditions than others.
 This means the wildflower mix you choose will affect how well your meadow blooms.
-Also, be aware that seed mixes without grasses provide a full floral display, and seed mixes that do contain grass offer the best year-round habitat for a wider range of wildlife.
+Be aware that seed mixes without grasses provide a full floral display, and seed mixes that do contain grass offer the best year-round habitat for a wider range of wildlife.

 Wildflower Mixes for Normal Soil Types in Non-Shaded Areas: